 If using the document online, then owners may need to consider how they ensure that the guest has actually agreed to the terms of the agreement.
 In order for the agreement to be legally binding on a guest, the guest will have to actually be aware of them, and will have to agree to them.
 So firstly, they will need to be published on the website.

 Some owners make the agreement available somewhere on the website (usually on a separate page, accessible via a hyperlink) and claim that by using the site, guests agree to the terms of the agreement.
 This is known as a "browsewrap" agreement.

 Other websites make the user take positive steps to confirm that they have read, understood and accepted the agreement.
 For example, sites might have a popup box that contains the entire agreement.
 The user has to scroll to the bottom of the agreement and then check a box (that is otherwise unchecked) to say "I have read and understood this agreement and agree to be bound by it".
 This is known as a "clickwrap" agreement.

 Websites that use clickwrap agreements often also make sure that the "I agree" box appears on the same page as the entire agreement (so that the user cannot argue that although they checked the box, they did not actually see the agreement).
 It is also common for websites to bring specific terms to the guest's attention if those terms might be seen as particularly unfair on the guest.

-Lease Agreements in Australia are generally subject to the laws of individual states or territories.
+Leases and licences in Australia are generally subject to the laws of individual states or territories.
 State laws will cover general contract principles.

 The recent decision in the Victorian Supreme Court of Swan v Uecker (2016) VSC 313 considered the differences between a sub-lease and a licence.